INTERSECT-SDK/python-sdk/README.md

 ## Examples

 Examples are available in the `examples` directory.
-The examples in the `conda` directory should be run using the supplied conda environment while the examples in the `docker-compose` directory are run with Docker compose.
+The examples in the `python-environment` directory should be run using the supplied conda environment while the examples in the `docker-compose` directory are run with Docker compose.
 See the documentation and the code comments in each example for more information.

 ## Contributing